qdweer3/Embed-Bot/README.md

 # Embed-Bot
-A bot to create embeds for you using Discord's new slash commands!
+A bot to create embeds for you using Discord's new slash commands